This course currently runs every year. The next intake is for 2019

 Enterprise Systems and BPM Coursework Outline

-Strategic ICT Management and IT Project Management includes IS strategy and the strategic use of ICT, evaluating ICT, funding ICT, formulating IT Business Cases, acquisition, implementation, upgrading, support and usage as well as evaluating the organisational impact of ICT.
-IT Project Management frameworks are introduced and applied at the organisational level.
+Strategic ICT Management and IT Project Management IS strategy and the strategic use of ICT, evaluating ICT, funding ICT, formulating IT Business Cases, acquisition, implementation, upgrading, support usage as well as evaluating the impact of ICT.
+IT Project Management frameworks are introduced and applied at the level.

-BPM includes methods and techniques to identify, model, measure and improve processes as well as process technologies and governance.
+BPM includes methods and techniques to identify, model, measure processes as well as process technologies and governance.

 Two or three examinations are written, with the final exam in November.
 A sub-minimum of 50% is required for the combined exam marks

-Candidates are also continuously assessed for their attendance, participation and contribution during the year.
+Candidates are also continuously assessed for their attendance, participation contribution during the year.

 The provisional mark allocations are as follows: